 The AV Club article “Allow this trauma surgeon to ruin a few of your favorite action scenes” introduces a video in which trauma physician Dr. Spiros Frangos reality-checks the hurts he sees in movies.

 When Tom Cruise drove his car off of a parking garage floor in Mission Impossible: Ghost Protocol, Dr. Frangos says the character should not have walked away easily (if ever).
 Maybe.
 This is actually a hard one to call, as it’s an unusual fall, what with the car and seat belt and air bag and all that.

-That’s something we can place up against game rules!
-We’ll have to make assumptions, of course; namely, that the data behind the LD50 claim represents people of all ages and sizes, and thus “average” people overall.
-Which means we’ll be dropping an average HP 10, HT 10 GURPS character, with no special traits assumed.
+This means we’ll be dropping an average HP 10, HT 10 GURPS character, with no special traits assumed.
 We’ll also have to ignore real-life complications for which we don’t have information – e.g., to what extent the fatality statistics are lessened by landings on softer surfaces, or are worsened by head-first impacts (something not explicitly made an outcome in GURPS rules).
 And on the game rules side, we’ll ignore the complications of mortal wound results (which make proximity of medical care a factor) and optional rules like bleeding.

 Those considerable caveats notwithstanding, where damage and death are concerned, this LD50 stat sounds like one of the cleanest claims we could test in-game.